mcginleyireland/irishbaking.github.io/_posts/2023-02-18-strawberry-pie.md

 ![Cake](https://irishbaking.ie/images/Tarts/Strawberry_Pie/Image_4.jpg)

+I placed them evenly for the photo but life is more hectic.

+![Cake](https://irishbaking.ie/images/Tarts/Strawberry_Pie/Image_5.jpg)

 Added the sugar and cornstarch.

-![Cake](https://irishbaking.ie/images/Tarts/Strawberry_Pie/Image_5.jpg)
+![Cake](https://irishbaking.ie/images/Tarts/Strawberry_Pie/Image_6.jpg)

 Added more strawberries for good luck.

-![Cake](https://irishbaking.ie/images/Tarts/Strawberry_Pie/Image_6.jpg)
+![Cake](https://irishbaking.ie/images/Tarts/Strawberry_Pie/Image_7.jpg)

 Added the top of the tart to sceal in the flavour.

-![Cake](https://irishbaking.ie/images/Tarts/Strawberry_Pie/Image_7.jpg)
+![Cake](https://irishbaking.ie/images/Tarts/Strawberry_Pie/Image_8.jpg)

 The top of the tart has an egg wash on it to make it look golden when it comes out of the oven.

-![Cake](https://irishbaking.ie/images/Tarts/Strawberry_Pie/Image_8.jpg)